itxve/chrome-flash/README.md

-## Image a bit big
+# chrome-flash

+The base image is the powerful `lscr.io/linuxserver/webtop:ubuntu-xfce` which which targets a Ubuntu desktop in Docker accessible in browser 。

-The mirror image is a bit big
+`The mirror image is a bit big`

 ## Usage